matuteiglesias/journal/content/Dev/2023-03-09_Automated_Jupyter_Notebook_to_PDF_Conversion.md

 ## 📅 2023-03-09 — Session: Automated Jupyter Notebook to PDF Conversion

 **🕒 05:25–06:15**
-**🏷️ Labels**: Jupyter, Pdf Conversion, Automation, Command Line, Error Resolution
+**🏷️ Labels**: Jupyter, PDF, Automation, Command Line, Nbconvert
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

-### Session Goal
+**Session Goal:**
-The session aimed to automate the conversion of [[Jupyter]] Notebooks to PDF format using command-line tools and address any related issues.
+The session aimed to automate the conversion of [[Jupyter]] Notebooks to PDF format, addressing potential errors and ensuring a seamless workflow.

-### Key Activities
+**Key Activities:**
-- Utilized `jupyter nbconvert` to convert notebooks to PDF.
+- Utilized `jupyter nbconvert` for converting [[Jupyter]] Notebooks to PDF.
-- Implemented `nohup` command to prevent interruptions during conversion.
+- Implemented `nohup` to prevent interruptions during the conversion process.
-- Resolved errors related to missing `pandoc` tool, including installation and version management using `conda`.
+- Resolved `nbconvert` errors by installing the missing `pandoc` tool.
+- Managed `pandoc` versions using `conda`, including instructions for downgrading and upgrading.
-- Installed and configured `xelatex` for PDF conversion across different operating systems.
+- Installed and configured `xelatex` across various operating systems to support PDF generation.
-- Developed a command to automate the conversion process for notebooks in specific directories.
+- Provided a command-line script for locating and converting notebooks in specific directories.

-### Achievements
+**Achievements:**
-- Successfully automated the conversion of [[Jupyter]] Notebooks to PDF.
+- Successfully automated the conversion process with error handling and version management.
-- Installed necessary tools (`pandoc`, `xelatex`) and resolved version compatibility issues.

-### Pending Tasks
+- Ensured compatibility and smooth execution across different environments.

+**Pending Tasks:**
-- Monitor for any further errors or interruptions in the conversion process and refine the automation script if needed.
+- Verify the conversion process across additional environments and document any further issues encountered.